sporto/elm-tutorial/030_elm_arch/composing.md

       { model | count = model.count + 1 }
 ```

-It should be very straighforward to understand.
+It should be straighforward to understand as it is nearly identical to the application that we made in the last section.

 This component has:

 - a `Model`
 - actions i.e. `Increase`